zendalona/ibus-braille/README.md

 This will help the user to write any letter anywhere.
 For example  one can write a vowel in hindi inside a word.
 To write a full vowel instead of a sign, one should press left alt and then type the combination needed for the vowel.

-<b>Simple-Mode : -</b> ibus sharada braille is installed as the simple mode unchecked.
+<b>Simple-Mode : -</b> ibus braille is installed as the simple mode unchecked.
 This will be complicated for a beginner.
-To avoid these complications a newbie can disable abbreviations and contractions by checking simple mode from general page of ibus-sharada-braille-preferences.
+To avoid these complications a newbie can disable abbreviations and contractions by checking simple mode from general page of ibus-braille-preferences.

 <b>Text Manipulation : -</b> capitol/chill key('g') is used to produce capital letter in English and chillu in malayalam.
 pressing this key before typing the braille combination to make a letter capital and pressing this key after typing